yuvalmGS/gigaspaces-wiki-jekyll/xap100/java-tutorial-part1.markdown

 Here is an example how you start an embedded space:
 {%highlight java  %}
-// Embedded Space
-String url = "/./xapTutorialSpace";

 // Create the Space
-GigaSpace gigaSpace = new GigaSpaceConfigurer(new UrlSpaceConfigurer(url)).gigaSpace();
+GigaSpace gigaSpace = new GigaSpaceConfigurer(new EmbeddedSpaceConfigurer("xapTutorialSpace")).gigaSpace();
 {%endhighlight%}

-This space we just created can also be accessed remotely from another JVM by connecting with a modified space URL.
-In order to do so you would use the following Space URL:
+This space we just created can also be accessed remotely from another JVM by connecting with a `SpaceProxyConfigurer`.
+In order to do so you would use the following code:
 {%highlight java  %}
-String url ="jini://*/*/xapTutorialSpace";
+GigaSpace gigaSpace = new GigaSpaceConfigurer(new SpaceProxyConfigurer("xapTutorialSpace")).gigaSpace();
 {%endhighlight%}

 You can configure the Space URL with several options.